 Can Diabetics Donate Plasma?

 People with diabetes usually have higher blood sugar levels and use oral diabetes medications or insulin injections to balance them.
-But can being a diabetic exempt you from donating plasma?
-Some reasons to donate plasma could be to:
+But can being a Some reasons to donate plasma could be to:

 According to the National Institutes of Health, diabetics can also participate in the plasma donation process without hindering their ability to save a life.
 However, the study adds that the diabetic condition should be under control, and the donor must be well.